 Specific Safety Issues

-When I had opened both Dualit Milk Frothers I observed that there was a basic difference in the wiring.
+1. When I had opened both Dualit Milk Frothers I observed that there was a basic difference in the wiring.
 The chrome Dualit Milk Frother had the outer casing and the inner vessel earthed/grounded with interconnecting green and yellow striped earth/ground wires.
-The black plastic Dualit Milk Frother only had the inner vessel connected to earth/ground since the outer was plastic.
+The black plastic Dualit Milk Frother only has the inner vessel connected to earth/ground since the outer casing is plastic.

 Swapping Parts To Repair My Frother